 - The Crash- This stage occurs when the methamphetamine abusers begin to feel a physical crash after a binge.
 Meth users will experience long periods of sleep as the body tries to deal with the effects of meth on physical functioning.
 The crash can last 1-3 days.

 - Meth hangover- Meth users will emerge from a crash feeling exhausted, dehydrated, and starved from having a decreased appetite throughout the meth experience.
 This stage can last 2-14 days.

 - Meth withdrawal- Symptoms of meth withdrawal can include depression, loss of energy, and an inability to feel pleasure.
 Symptoms of meth withdrawal have the potential of being painful and difficult to manage which is why many meth users will return back to their methamphetamine addiction.

 Meth Addiction Treatment Programs at TruPath

-At TruPath, we provide meth users with a comprehensive addiction treatment program that will support you in overcoming you addicted to meth through evidence based therapy methods.
+At TruPath, we provide meth users with a comprehensive addiction treatment program that will support them in overcoming their addiction to meth through evidence-based therapy methods.
 When people stop taking meth, there may be symptoms of meth withdrawal that should be treated within drug detox.
-Our team will support you in overcoming the physical effects of methamphetamine dependence to meth and reduce any severe drug cravings while gaining perspective on the underlying causes of meth addiction.
-Through inpatient rehab or outpatient rehab, patients will participate in behavioral therapies, dual diagnosis treatment to treat co occurring disorders such as bipolar disorder or depression, trauma therapy, and 12 step programs to support you in successfully overcoming your meth addiction to enter into a life of addiction recovery free of substance abuse.
-Contact TruPath today to hear more about the effective treatments that will be provided to support you in overcoming your addicted to meth.
+Our team will support you in overcoming the physical effects of methamphetamine dependence to meth and reducing any severe drug cravings while gaining perspective on the underlying causes of meth addiction.
+Through inpatient rehab or outpatient rehab, patients will participate in behavioral therapies, dual diagnosis treatment to treat co-occurring disorders such as bipolar disorder or depression, trauma therapy, and 12-step programs to support them in successfully overcoming their meth addiction to enter into a life of addiction recovery free of substance abuse.
+Contact TruPath today to hear more about the effective treatments that will be provided to support you in overcoming your addiction to meth.